 Free Printable Holiday Plays for Kids

 Before you begin work on costuming or recruiting volunteers to help with the Christmas play production, look for the right play for the group of kids you are directing.
-Each of the plays below are approximately 30 minutes long.
-Each includes a cast list, costumes, settings, props, and dialogue.
+Each of the plays are original and written by Annette McDermott.
+Each one is approximately 30 minutes long and includes a cast list, costumes, settings, props, and dialogue.
 To download and print the plays, click on their thumbnails.
 If you need help to print, try following Adobe Reader printing tips.